Some services provided are not covered under our contract with the NHS and therefore attract charges. Examples include the following:

 What can I do to help?

-- Not all documents need a signature by a doctor, for example passport applications.
+- Not all documents need a signature by a doctor.
 You can ask another person in a position of trust to sign such documents free of charge.

 - If you have several forms requiring completion, present them all at once and ask your GP if he or she is prepared to complete them at the same time to speed up the process.